 - api/v1/cloud/discovery/entities, get

 vVersion- Points to a version-specific API, where

 Versionspecifies the major and minor parts of a release's version string.
-The version exists as a soft link to /v1 but only /vVersion is a supported way to access the endpoint.

 As a best practice, update your scripts to use the version-specific API endpoints to ensure that your implementation is fully supported.
 For the version-specific APIs, you will have access to the API Reference and Release Notes documentation for changes or updates that may impact you.